AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/remote-control/setting-up-the-remote.md

 as your mobile device.
 The app will automatically detect all the consoles on the network.

-> Ensure that WiFi security is enabled on the network you are using, as anyone who can connect to the wifi and has the app will be able to control the console.
+> Ensure that WiFi security is enabled on the network you are using, as anyone who can connect to the WiFi and has the app will be able to control the console.
 You don't want someone in the audience taking over the show.

 You may experience problems with the remote if you have an internet router on the network, as this may route show traffic to the